 HIDDEN COBRA actors exploited the targeted systems by using their knowledge of International Standards Organization (ISO) 8583—the standard for financial transaction messaging—and other tactics.
 HIDDEN COBRA actors most likely deployed ISO 8583 libraries on the targeted switch application servers.
 Malicious threat actors use these libraries to help interpret financial request messages and properly construct fraudulent financial response messages.

 Figure 1: Anatomy of a FASTCash scheme

 A review of log files showed HIDDEN COBRA actors making typos and actively correcting errors while configuring the targeted server for unauthorized activity.
-Based on analysis of the affected systems, analysts believe that the scripts —used by HIDDEN COBRA actors and explained in the Technical Details section below—inspected inbound financial request messages for specific primary account numbers (PANs).
-The scripts generated fraudulent financial response messages only for the request messages that matched the expected PANs.
+Based on analysis of the affected systems, analysts believe that malware—used by HIDDEN COBRA actors and explained in the Technical Details section below—inspected inbound financial request messages for specific primary account numbers (PANs).
+The malware generated fraudulent financial response messages only for the request messages that matched the expected PANs.
 Most accounts used to initiate the transactions had minimal account activity or zero balances.

 Analysts believe HIDDEN COBRA actors blocked transaction messages to stop denial messages from leaving the switch and used a

 GenerateResponse* function to approve the transactions.
 These response messages were likely sent for specific PANs matched using